asrob-uc3m/robotDevastation-developer-manual/robotDevastation/game-fsm/state-machine-library.md

 To create custom states, you mush inherit from the [State class](http://asrob.uc3m.es/rddoc/classrd_1_1State.html), and implement the corresponding members.

-You must also specify an id in the `state_id` internal variable.
+You must also specify an ID in the `state_id` internal string variable.

 ### StateDirector